-- 1. Identify and build upon their preferred learning style.
-Plan, organise and take responsibility for his/her own learning - 2.
-Present information and concepts, and to develop lines of argument in a manner which is structured, accurate and persuasive - 3.
-Work as an effective member of staff exercising personal responsibility and using standard technologies as appropriate - 4.
-Link and apply knowledge, concepts and skills from academic study to a work situation - 5.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Identify and build upon their preferred learning style.
+Plan, organise and take responsibility for his/her own learning Present information and concepts, and to develop lines of argument in a manner which is structured, accurate and persuasive Work as an effective member of staff exercising personal responsibility and using standard technologies as appropriate Knowledge and Understanding: 1,2,4,5,8,9 Cognitive and Intellectual skills: 1,2,3,4,5,6 Key/transferable skills: 1,2,3,4,6,7 Practical skills: 1,2,3,4,5

+4. Link and apply knowledge, concepts and skills from academic study to a work situation 5.
 Critically evaluate own experiential learning through reflections on own practice